Best Rooftop Bars in London

 Perched on top of the iconic Bussey Building, the Bussey Rooftop Bar is the highest drinking hot spot in Peckham, and transforms the simple space into a colourful escape with flowers and vines.

-Visitors can enjoy delicious cocktails and food alongside the impressive views — the wood-fired pizzas are particularly tempting, and there’s an extensive drinks menu with wines, beers, ciders and cocktails to suit every possible mood.
-Look out for special rooftop events, too, as the spot is set to reopen fully on 14 April.
+Visitors can enjoy delicious cocktails and food alongside the impressive views — the wood-fired pizzas from Share a Slice are particularly tempting, and there’s an extensive drinks menu with wines, beers, ciders and cocktails to suit every possible mood.
+Look out for special rooftop events, too, as the spot is set to reopen fully later in April.

 Block B Rooftop Unit B3.1, The Bussey Building 133 Rye Lane, SE15 4SL